r-hub/blog/content/post/2025-02-01-lazy/index.md

 ## Conclusion

 In the context of lazy evaluation and lazy database operations we can think of lazy as a sort of parcimonious procrastination.
-In the case of frugal file modifications in pkgdown and potools, no procrastination, an informed decision is made on the spot on whether a computation is needed.
+In the case of frugal file modifications in pkgdown and potools or frugal testing with lazytest, lazy means an informed decision is made on the spot on whether a computation is needed.
 In the case of lazy quantifiers in regular expressions, lazy means stingy.

-Overall, an user can expect "lazy" means less waste, but it is crucial the documentation of the particular piece of software at hand clarifies the meaning and the potential trade-offs.
+Overall, an user can expect "lazy" to mean "less waste", but it is crucial that the documentation of the particular piece of software at hand clarifies the meaning and the potential trade-offs.

+[^1]: "those which when serialized exceed 2GB, the limit for the format on 32-bit platforms" at the time of writing, in [Writing R Extensions](https://cloud.r-project.org/doc/manuals/r-devel/R-exts.html#Data-in-packages).